-Regular cleaning of your garage door not only enhances the look of your property, but gives you, the homeowner, a chance to ensure all mechanisms are in top working order and have not rusted over the colder months.
+Regular cleaning of your garage door not only enhances the look of your property but gives you, the homeowner, a chance to ensure all mechanisms are in top working order and have not rusted over the colder months.
 We have put together a handy list of top tips to help you give your garage a thorough spring clean both inside and out:

 1) Don’t be afraid to clear the clutter

 We’ve all heard the saying out with the old and in with the new?
-Well this is a prime example of clearing out the hordes of items you have accumulated over the years and making room for things you genuinely need to keep handy.
+Well, this is a prime example of clearing out the hordes of items you have accumulated over the years and making room for things you genuinely need to keep handy.
 Throwing a yard sale can be an extremely rewarding thing to do.
 You are getting rid of things you no longer need and they are going to be put to good use - win, win!

 2) Clear obstructions from your garage door

 It’s tempting, as your home fills up over the winter months, to stack items up against your garage door that can easily be in the way of its moving parts.
 Avoid putting items against the two photo eyes which can be found at the bottom of your garage door.
-Overloading your garage with items here may accidently bump the photos out of place and cause your door not to operate properly.
+Overloading your garage with items here may accidentally bump the photos out of place and cause your door not to operate properly.
 Make sure this area remains clean and tidy.

 3) Test your garage door and accessories